hitomishibata/personal-readme/README.md

 ## Fast Facts

 </br><b>Cat or dog person?</b></br>
 Dog person but I love all kinds of animals:)

 </br><b>Beach or mountain holiday?</b></br>
-Beach-- I prefer small and quiete beach and I can watch the water and sky forever:)
+Beach-- I prefer small and quiete beach and I can read books there.

 </br><b>Night Owl or Early Riser?</b></br>
 Night Owl on weekends and holidays